How to Filter a Blazor Table Control using .NET

 </FlexGrid>

-For creating a filtering UI using C1DataFilter, we need to pass the data source to the C1DataFilter component.
-It will automatically create the UI and the desired filter types for different data types.
+To create a filter panel UI, pass the same data source to the C1DataFilter component as you do to your datagrid.
+It will automatically generate the UI and the desired filter types for different data types.

 <C1DataFilter @ref="theFilter" ItemsSource="@DataSource"></C1DataFilter>